History of autism: DSM-III

-Under advisement from the NSAC, the DSM-III (1980) turned what was previously defined as childhood schizophrenia into three kinds of "pervasive developmental disorder" (PDD).
+The DSM-III (1980) turned what was previously defined as childhood schizophrenia into three kinds of "pervasive developmental disorder" (PDD).
 "Infantile autism" began before a child was 30 months old, and "childhood onset pervasive developmental disorder" began between 30 months and 12 years.
 A third variety, "atypical pervasive developmental disorder" was similar but lesser than the other two, and could begin at any time.
 "Elective mutism" was now categorised as in independent condition.

+This defining of PDD was greatly influenced by Michael Rutter and the NSAC.

 "Withdrawing reaction of childhood (or adolescence)" became "schizoid disorder of childhood or adolescence".
-The DSM-III notes that people with this condition have qualifying symptoms "Not due to Pervasive Developmental Disorder; Conduct Disorder, Undersocialized, Nonaggressive; or any psychotic disorder, such as Schizophrenia."
+The DSM-III notes that people with this condition have qualifying symptoms "Not due to Pervasive Developmental Disorder; Conduct Disorder, Undersocialized, Nonaggressive; or any psychotic disorder, such as Schizophrenia".

 "Schizoid personality" in adults was split into "schizoid personality disorder", "avoidant personality disorder" and "schizotypal personality disorder".
 The first two differed by the motivation of the diagnosed person - "avoidant" people had social difficulties but wanted to be social, while "schizoid" people had social difficulties and were happy to stay that way.
 "Schizotypal" people were on the schizophrenia spectrum - the condition was not well aligned with conceptions of autism.

 The DSM-III gave much more detail for its conditions than previous editions had done, providing comprehensive diagnostic criteria for the first time.